 Cook vermicelli noodles according to instructions on the package.
 Rinse and set aside to cool.

+In a pot, add pork tenderloin, shallot, salt, and coconut water.
+Fill pot with enough water so that it covers a few inches above the pork.
 Cook until pork is done, around 45 minutes.
 You will know it’s done when you press on the pork and it’s firm.

-Immerse pork in a bowl of ice cold water so that the pork meat does not darken.
+Remove pork from pot.
+Drain and immerse in a bowl of ice cold water so that the pork meat does not darken.
+Remove after 10 minutes and thinly slice the pork.

 Peel off shell and cut shrimp in half, lengthwise.

+Take rice paper and wet it on both sides.
 Place pork, shrimp, a small bit of vermicelli noodles, herbs, lettuce and one slice of cucumber on rice paper and roll tightly.